-Professor Chesney's scholarship is posted on SSRN here.
-He also blogs frequently at www.lawfareblog.com, and operates a listserv for those interested in following national security law developments (to join the listserv, just send him an email with a request to that effect).
+In addition to his blogging at Lawfare, those interested in national security law should consider following Professor Chesney on Twitter (@bobbychesney), and might also be interested in the listserv he operates for those interested in receiving updates on national security law developments (to join the listserv, just send him an email with a request to that effect).
 Professor Chesney is a magna cum laude graduate of both Texas Christian University and Harvard Law School.
 After law school he clerked for the Honorable Lewis A. Kaplan of the United States District Court for the Southern District of New York and the Honorable Robert D. Sack of the United States Court of Appeals for the Second Circuit.
 He then practiced with the firm Davis Polk & Wardwell in New York (litigation), before beginning his academic career with Wake Forest University School of Law.
-There he received a teacher of the year award from the student body in one year, and from the Dean in another.
+There he received a teacher of the year award from the student body in one year, and from the school's dean in another.
 In 2008 he came to the University of Texas School of Law as a visiting professor, and then joined UT on a permanent basis in 2009.
-He is currently serving as the Associate Dean for Academic Affairs (Faculty).
+He became the Associate Dean for Academic Affairs in 2011.